Profit Shifting of Multinational Corporations Worldwide: Conclusion

-Our second key insight is based on our finding that lower-income countries tend to lose more tax revenue relative to total tax revenue.
-This could nudge their governments into using confidential tax returns data for more detailed analyses---as South Africa recently did, thus learning that profit shifting is highly concentrated among a few large MNCs \citep{reynoldsBigUnprofitableHow2018}.
+Our second key insight is based on our finding that lower-income countries tend to lose more tax revenue relative to total tax revenue due to profit shifting.
+This could nudge their governments into using confidential tax return data for more detailed analyses---as South Africa recently did, thus learning that profit shifting is highly concentrated among a few large MNCs \citep{wierDominantRoleLarge2022}.
 In policy, our results indicate that the current international tax system may be hindering the achievement of one of the goals of the 2030 Agenda for Sustainable Development: to strengthen domestic resource mobilisation \citep{unTransformingOurWorld2015, factiFACTIPanelReport2021}.
 This supports the arguments of lower-income countries that they should be represented on an equal footing at reform discussions and that such reforms should be geared towards creating a level playing field in the corporate taxation of MNCs.

 The findings presented in this paper open up additional avenues for future research.
 We see two such research directions as especially fruitful.
 The first is obtaining more accurate estimates as new CBCR data become available in the future.
-The next release by the OECD is expected in July 2021, likely with even more extensive country coverage.
-The guidelines to report intra-company dividends have been updated and the 2020 data will thus contain no double counting.
+For example, the guidelines to report intra-company dividends have been updated and the 2020 data, which should be published no later than in 2024, will thus contain no double counting.
 The second research avenue is obtaining more accurate estimates of tax semi-elasticity using firm-level data.
 An increasing number of MNCs (e.g. Vodafone and Shell) are voluntarily publishing their own CBCR data, and more are likely to do so in the future, either of their own accord or due to government pressure.
-In case these firm-level data become available for a large number of MNCs, it would enable us to understand even more accurately the extent of profit shifting, as well as which MNCs are responsible for the bulk of profit shifting worldwide.
+For example, in 2021 the European Union approved a regulation whereby companies will be required to publish parts of their CBCR data, to be available from around 2025.
+If firm-level CBCR data become available for a large number of MNCs, it would enable us to understand even more accurately the extent of profit shifting, as well as which MNCs are responsible for the bulk of profit shifting worldwide.

 {A\arabic{figure}} {A\arabic{table}}